Auto-DL/Auto-DL/README.md

 building Auto-DL from source, how to contribute code and documentation, who to contact about what, etc.

+### Features/Enhancements planned

+* Improve the UI and UX.

+* Show model training realted stats on the frontend.

+* Visualization and data preprocessing steps.

+* Model Explainability.

 ---
 ## Contact
 <!-- Actual text -->